javascript-tutorial/en.javascript.info/1-js/4-object-basics/07-object-toprimitive/article.md

     if (user == 1) { ... };
     ```

-    There's some inconsistency here.
-The greater/less operator `<>` can work with both strings and numbers, it compares them differently.
+    So, binary `+` and `==` use this hint.
+Seems right, because they operate both with strings and numbers.
+Although, there's some inconsistency here.
+The greater/less operator `<>` can work with both strings and numbers too.
 Still, it uses "number" hint.
 That's for historical reasons.

     In practice, all built-in objects except for one case (`Date` object, we'll learn it later) implement `"default"` conversion the same way as `"number"`.
 And probably we should do the same.

 Please note -- there are only three conversions.
 That simple.
 There is no "boolean" (all objects are `true` in boolean context) or anything else.
 And if we treat `"default"` and `"number"` the same, like most built-ins do, then there are only two conversions.

 To do the conversion, Javascript tries to find and call three object methods: